jasmine-lesner/StateMachineVisualizer/README.md

 - **Password Prompt:** The script uses `sudo apt-get`, which might prompt you for your password to install missing tools.

 - **First-Time Setup:** On its initial run, `smv.bash` will download the latest version of the State Machine Visualizer and install required dependencies.

-- **System Requirements:** The script is designed for Linux systems with the apt package manager, such as Ubuntu.
-Windows users can use Ubuntu/WSL2, and macOS users might need to run Ubuntu in a VM.

 - **Containerization:** To create a suitable environment, `smv.bash` builds a Linux container, installing additional dependencies (Python, Java, etc.) and executes the SMV code within this container.
 Note that this container requires approximately 900MB of space.